Non-toxic Cleaning

 When I faced the first major cleaning of our new home, I was beyond discouraged.
 It wasn't the size of the house that was daunting, but rather my reaction to the seeming carelessness of the workers.
 They had left stucco on the outside of the windows, drywall mud on the inside of the windows, paint and drywall mud on the bathroom fixtures, cement in a toilet drain, mud on the wood floor, and more.
 I was overwhelmed with anger.
 Toxic anger.

-It was easy to be angry—first at the workers for what seemed like carelessness, then at my husband for not hiring someone to clean, then at myself for not being proactive and preventing the mess in the first place.
+It was easy to be angry!
+Angry first at the workers for what seemed like carelessness, then at my husband for not hiring someone to clean, then at myself for not being proactive and preventing the mess in the first place.

-As I sat in a moment of silence, the feeling of gratitude came to my awareness.
+As I sat in a moment of silence, the feeling of gratitude entered my conscious awareness.
 This was shocking!
 "Gratitude?
 You've got to be kidding," I argued.
 In spite of the surface 'chatter,' this feeling of gratitude remained, and the quieter I became, the deeper the welling up of gratitude.

-When you set forth on a cleaning project—or any project—be sure the following 'supplies' are in your work kit:
+When you embark on a cleaning project—or any project—be sure the following 'supplies' are in your work kit:

 Blissful Building explores the sustainable 'starting point' for any project or activity, whether it be washing windows or saying a prayer.